 Good to Know

 The Royal Botanic Garden Edinburgh includes three regional gardens - Benmore, Dawyck, and Logan - which occupy contrasting climates.
-Staff at these Gardens help to maintain lichen experiments that are used to relate species growth to the climate.
-This provides a physiological basis for understanding the future effects of climate change.
+Staff at these Gardens have helped to maintain lichen experiments that are used to relate species growth to the climate.
+This provides a solid basis for understanding the future effects of climate change.